 To prepare chicken:

-- Clean the chicken with lemon and cut it into 4 - 6 pieces.
+- Clean the chicken with lemon juice and cut it into 4 - 6 pieces.

-- Cut one onion in small pieces and fry it in one-tablespoon olive oil until golden.
+- Dice one onion and sauté it in one tablespoon olive oil on medium heat until golden.

 - Add chicken pieces to fried onions and turn it over in the pot adding salt, pepper, and allspice to taste.
-(You could add cardamom, bay leaves and nutmegs for a more interesting taste.)
+(You could add cardamom, bay leaves and nutmeg for fuller flavor.)

-- Add 2 cups of water and cook on medium-high heat until water boils, then turn heat down and cook until tender.
+- Add 2 cups of water and cook on medium-high heat until water boils, then turn heat down and cook on low heat until tender.

-- When chicken is well done, remove the pieces from the water and place in a grilling pan, adding one onion cut into small pieces with salt, pepper, and a good handful of "Summak".
+- When chicken is well done, remove the pieces from the water and place in a grilling pan, adding one diced onion with salt, pepper, and a good handful of Summac.
 Grill in the oven.

 To prepare bread:

-- Cut four onions into small-medium size pieces.
+- Cut four onions into small, medium sized pieces

 - Deep-fry the onions with 1 cup of olive oil over medium heat stirring occasionally until the onions are tender, but not browned.
-Add one good handful of 'Summak’ and stir to mix Cook till onions are cooked through (very soft, but not browned)
+Add one good handful of Summac and stir to mix.
+Cook until onions are cooked through (very soft, but not browned)

-- On the side, fry almonds in 1 tbsp of olive oil until golden
+- On the side, sauté almonds in 1 tablespoon of olive oil until golden, then set aside

-- Dip full round bread (You can also cut your bread in any size) in the onion oil, and place it on a plate.
+- Dip full round bread (you can also cut your bread in any size) in the onion oil, and place it on a plate.
 Then, pour some of the onion mixture on top of the bread.
-Traditionally, the breads topped with onion are stacked on top of each other in a large serving platter, topped with the chicken pieces.
-But you can place each serving in guest's plate topped with a chicken piece separately.
+Traditionally, the breads topped with onion are stacked on top of each other in a large serving platter, topped with the chicken pieces, but you can place each serving on guest's plate topped with a chicken piece separately.

-- Add fried almonds on the Musakhan, and serve with either yogurt or salad!
+- Add sautéed almonds on the Musakhan, and serve with either yogurt or salad!